-The main focus of the restoration efforts will be directed towards the service and office building.
-Initially, there will be a gradual relocation of students from the teaching building, while teachers will transition from the office building to the now-vacant section of the teaching building.
-The objective is to create more space for local residents to participate in various activities and for elementary students to engage in planting activities concurrently with the residents.

-At the same time, the construction of the first bridge connecting this small building with the vacant eastern space will commence, along with the foundation work for a second bridge above the playground.
-This strategic move aims to alleviate traffic congestion and improve students' accessibility to the school (refer to Figure 7).
+The primary restoration efforts will be concentrated on the service and office building.
+Initially, students will gradually relocate from the teaching building, and teachers will transition from the office building to the vacated section of the teaching building.
+This aims to generate more space for surrounding residents to engage in activities and for elementary students to conduct planting activities concurrently with the residents.
+Simultaneously, the construction of the first bridge connecting this small building with the vacant eastern space and the base pillar of a second bridge above the playground will commence.
+This is intended to alleviate traffic congestion and enhance students' access to the school (refer to Figure 7).